-In the past and sadly, the present, the problem has been in the diagnosis of gluten sensitivity because doctors have been relying on tests that are not sensitive and are outdated.
+In the past and sadly, the present, there is a problem in the diagnosis of gluten sensitivity, because doctors have been relying on tests that are not sensitive and are outdated.
 The standard testing is the following:

 Most allergists STILL do not appreciate the fact that there are lines of IgE, IgG, IgM, IgA, etc. All of these lines need to be tested.
 According to Dr. O’Bryan it is 1980’s thinking when a doctor does not check the other lines of the immune system.

 Dr. O’Bryan related a study he participated in Italy that was published in the American Journal of Otolaryngology in 2013, reversing Meniere’s disease on a gluten free diet.
 Of the 48 participants, 14 had IgE reactions – but the others did not.
 However, when the other parts of the immune system were checked (as explained above), all the other participants had a reaction to gluten in at least one line of their immune system.